 Solar & Net Metering

-First things first, if you’re thinking of getting solar installations, remember to:
+First things first, remember to:

-- Choose the right solar provider
+Choose the right solar provider.

 Electrical fire and electrocution hazards

-Safety of linemen and field personnel
+Safety risk for linemen and field personnel

 Instability of the Meralco network